DORORO-404/MyDevSite/README.md

 | HTML5     | GitHub Pages| Git             |
 | CSS3      | Netlify     | GitHub          |

+**HTML5**: The foundation for building the structure of the site.
+**CSS3**: Used to style the site and make it responsive and visually appealing.
+**Git**: Used for tracking changes and managing code effectively.

 ## ✨ Features

 - ✅ Clean, responsive user interface